How to Cook Orzo

 - Thinly sliced green onions and/or finely chopped red sweet pepper

-- Snipped, drained oil-packed sundried tomatoes
+- Snipped, drained, and oil-packed sundried tomatoes

 - Chopped black olives